awsdocs/amazon-cloudfront-developer-guide/doc_source/creating-response-headers-policies.md

       For more information about the custom headers settings, see [Custom headers](understanding-response-headers-policies.md#understanding-response-headers-policies-custom)\.

+   1. In the **Remove headers** panel, add the names of any headers that you want CloudFront to remove from the origin's response and not include in the response that CloudFront sends to viewers\.

+      For more information about the remove headers settings, see [Remove headers](understanding-response-headers-policies.md#understanding-response-headers-policies-remove-headers)\.

+   1. In the **Server\-Timing header** panel, choose the **Enable** toggle and enter a sampling rate \(a number between 0 and 100, inclusive\)\.

+      For more information about the `Server-Timing` header, see [Server\-Timing header](understanding-response-headers-policies.md#server-timing-header)\.

 1. Choose **Create** to create the policy\.

 After you create a response headers policy, you can attach it to a cache behavior in a CloudFront distribution\.